OceanOutcomes/ocean-outcomes/news/_posts/2026-06-12-building-better-tuna-fisheries-through-data-transparency-and-partnership.md

 In 2024, Ocean Outcomes assumed management and implementation of the [CHSF Pacific Ocean Longline Tuna Fishery Improvement Project (FIP)](https://www.oceanoutcomes.org/what-we-do/tuna/chen-hung-seafood-frozen-produce-co-pacific-ocean-longline-tuna-fip/), bringing our hands-on approach and technical expertise shaped by years of experience working in complex fisheries around the world.

 ![CHSF-logbook.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/CHSF+Fip+Blog/CHSF+logbook.png)
-*A logbook on CHSF FIP Vessel tracks species counts and weights.*
+*A logbook on CHSF FIP vessel tracks species counts and weights.*

 The 20 fishing vessels which are part of the FIP catch yellowfin, skipjack, bigeye, and albacore tuna.
 These vessels fish on the high seas and in the Solomon Islands Exclusive Economic Zone (EEZ) —  making effective monitoring, data collection, and accountability especially challenging but critical.